shaunickmistry/intro-to-python/intermediate/webscraping.md

-# Intermediate Workshop
+# Web Scraping Workshop
-This workshop is for colleagues that have worked with Python or other programming languages before and would like to learn about web scraping.
+This workshop is for colleagues that have worked with Python or other programming languages before and would like to learn about web scraping with Python.
 It is based on [Chapter 11](https://automatetheboringstuff.com/chapter11/) from the 'Automate The Boring Stuff' online course.

 We will be looking at opening web pages with the `webbrowser` module, downloading them with `requests`, formatting with `Beautiful Soup` and controlling websites using the `Selenium` Python module.

-As an example of what you could achieve with this material, see the example program [lottery.py](/intermediate/lesson_1/lottery.py) which will enter the lottery for a theatre show Harry Potter and the Cursed Child!
+As an example of what you could achieve with this material, see the example program [lottery.py](/intermediate/demos/lottery.py) which will enter the lottery for a theatre show Harry Potter and the Cursed Child!

 ### `requests`